-- Does the research program address an important problem or a critical barrier to progress within a FFAR Research Priority Area? - Did the applicant identify how FFAR is uniquely positioned to fund this research program?
-Does the proposal clearly address at least one of FFAR's research priority areas? - Did the applicant describe what makes the proposed approach(es) exceptionally innovative in the context of the current state-of-the-art of the field? - If the program is successful, will it create new paradigms or challenge existing ones in the U.S. and/or global food systems? - Will the applicant train the next generation of food and agriculture research scientists, and if so, how?
+• Does the research program address an important problem or a critical barrier to progress within a FFAR Research Priority Area?

+- Did the applicant identify how FFAR is uniquely positioned to fund this research program?
+Does the proposal clearly address at least one of FFAR's research priority areas? - Did the applicant describe what makes the proposed approach(es) exceptionally innovative in the context of the current state-of-the-art of the field? - If the program is successful, will it create new paradigms or challenge existing ones in the U.S. and/or global food systems? - Will the applicant train the next generation of food and agriculture research scientists, and if so, how? - Did the applicant clearly show how funding will result in deliverables that benefit the scientific community and/or other stakeholders in the food and agriculture value chain? - If applicable, did the applicant show how the proposed research will move the technology, tool, practice or approach under study from its current status further along the commercialization pipeline?